-As seen in Figure 4, countries can have very different rankings if the criteria adopted are gaps in DFLE and CFLE versus the contribution of disability and mortality effects.
+Figure 4 highlights the substantial variations in country rankings when considering gaps in DFLE and CFLE compared to the contributions of the health effect.
 Low gender gaps are first places in the ranks while the last ranks are high gender gaps or high contribution of health component.